TabbyML/tabby/docs/decoding.md

 ## Biased decoding

-Instead of using [Autocompletion](#Autocompletion) to force a translation to start with a `target_prefix` argument, we can "bias" a translation towards a prefix by setting `prefix_bias_beta` to a value in (0, 1).
+Instead of using {ref}`decoding:autocompletion` to force a translation to start with a `target_prefix` argument, we can "bias" a translation towards a prefix by setting `prefix_bias_beta` to a value in (0, 1).
 The higher `prefix_bias_beta` is, the stronger the bias.
 A translation can diverge from a prefix when `prefix_bias_beta` is low and the translator is confident in decoding tokens that are different from the prefix's tokens.
 See [section 4.2](https://arxiv.org/abs/1912.03393) for more details on the biasing algorithm.

 ```python
 results = translator.translate_batch(